9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 Connection closed.
 ```

-Meanwhile, in our other terminal running the TCP server, you\'ll see
+Meanwhile, in our other terminal running the TCP server, you'll see
 something like this:

 ``` screen